Canon 100D vs SX740

 - More modern: Reflects 5 years and 4 months of technical progress since the 100D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (15 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the SX740 comes out slightly ahead of the 100D (16 : 15 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 100D or the SX740.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.